Being white and “whiteness” are not the same things. I want to share with you what I learned about how “whiteness is a thing.”

 It is designed to make you think it does not apply to you, even as it seduces you into using its deceptive tactics to advance its interests and sustain its life force.

-If you have white skin, I am speaking to you.
-None of us have escaped the passing of this disease from our ancestors.
-But we can untangle it.
+But we can untangle its hold on our progress of coming together as a people.
 We can learn to see it.
-And when we observe it, we are able to learn from it, understand how it operates, and develop new skills to deprogram the codes.
+And when we observe it, we are able to learn from it, understand how it operates, and develop new skills to deprogram the codes that have been unknowingly handed down for generations.

 Disarm.
 Disrupt.
 Dismantle.